maruel/citygpt/data/ottawa/ingested/residential-protective-plumbing-law-no-2025-89.md

 "protective plumbing"
 means approved backwater valves, sump pump or such similar devices which improve the resiliency of a residential property, reducing the risk of basement flooding;
 "residential units"
-means one or more connected units constituting an independent·housekeeping unit for residential occLipancy only and nc:it jointly used for commercial, industrial or institutional purposes;
+means one or more connected units constituting an independent housekeeping unit for residential occupancy only and not jointly used for commercial, industrial or institutional purposes;
 "sanitary sewer"
 means a sewer intended to carry only sanitary and industrial wastewaters from residences, commercial buildings, industries, and institutions, in which storm, surface, and groundwater are not intentionally admitted;
 "separated sewer system"